woodRock/fishy-business/docs/source/literature.rst

 --------
 GC-MS Fingerprints Profiling Using Machine Learning Models for Food Flavor Prediction

-Notes:
-    * (Bi 2022) proposed a CNN model that incorporated GC-MS data fusion for food science.
+(Bi 2022) proposed a CNN model that incorporated GC-MS data fusion for food science.

-    * Data:
+Data:
     * Food flavour quality evaluation is interesting, but lacks evaluation techniques.
     * Olfactometry, an instrument used to detect and measure odor dilution, is unreliable due to user error or systematic laboratroy effect.
     * Existing technique for analysis was intractable large scale.
     * Evaluated on existing Gas Chromatography - Mass Spectrometry (GC-MS) measurements on peanut oil data.
-    * Method:
+Method:
     * A novel fingerprint modelling and profilling process
     * Dataset expansion
-    * Results:
+Results:
     * Their work classified the flavour quality of peanut oil with 93\% accuracy.
     * Dataset expansion: the fusion of existing datasets improved the efficacy of their model.
-    * Why it matters?
+Why it matters?
     * CNN can make accurate predictions on high-dimensional GC-MS data.
     * Proposes method can automate aroma analysis, reducing human labour, and improving accuracy.

 Related:
     * (Eder 1995) is the original gas chromatrogaphy (GC) paper.